oracle/odpi/doc/src/public_functions/dpiVar.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **var** -- a reference to the variable which should be set.
+    **var** [IN] -- a reference to the variable which should be set.
 If the reference is null or invalid, an error is returned.
 If the variable does not use native type DPI_NATIVE_TYPE_BYTES, an error is returned.

-    **pos** -- the array position in the variable which is to be set.
+    **pos** [IN] -- the array position in the variable which is to be set.
 The first position is 0.
 If the position exceeds the number of elements allocated by the variable an error is returned.

-    **value** -- a pointer to the byte string which contains the data to be set.
+    **value** [IN] -- a pointer to the byte string which contains the data to be set.
 The data is copied to the variable buffer and does not need to be retained after this function call has completed.

-    **valueLength** -- the length of the data to be set, in bytes.
+    **valueLength** [IN] -- the length of the data to be set, in bytes.

 .. function:: int dpiVar_setFromLob(dpiVar \*var, uint32_t pos, dpiLob \*lob)